trellis-ldp/static-ldp/README.md

 To install `static-ldp`, follow these steps:

 1. run `composer create-project trellis-ldp/static-ldp`
-2. create a `./static-ldp/config/settings.yml` file like this:
+2. create a `./.env.local` file like this:

 ```
-sourceDirectory: /path/to/data/directory
+TRELLIS_SOURCE_DIR='/path/to/resources'
 ```

 ## Basics

 By installing `static-ldp` and configuring the `sourceDirectory` to point to the location of your static resources, you have a simple, read-only linked data server.

+The web content will be served from the `./public` directory.

 ## LDP Resources